The Machine Girl

-The Machine Girl (片腕マシンガール, Kataude Mashin Gāru) is a 2008 Japanese horror action comedy film written and directed by Noboru Iguchi, and starring Minase Yashiro, Asami, Kentarō Shimazu and Honoka.
-The plot follows an orphaned Japanese schoolgirl whose life is destroyed when her brother is killed by a son of a Ninja-Yakuza clan.
+The Machine Girl (片腕マシンガール, Kataude Mashin Gāru) is a 2008 Japanese-language horror action comedy film written and directed by Noboru Iguchi, and starring Minase Yashiro, Asami, Kentarō Shimazu and Honoka.
+An international co-production of Japan and the United States, the plot follows an orphaned Japanese schoolgirl whose life is destroyed when her brother is killed by a son of a Ninja-Yakuza clan.
 When her hand is cut off, she replaces it with a makeshift machine gun and seeks revenge.

 Special effects were completed by Yoshihiro Nishimura, who went on to direct Tokyo Gore Police.
 It was initially released in the United States on May 23, 2008, before premiering in Japan on August 2, 2008.

 Plot

 Ami Hyūga is an average high school girl whose world comes crashing down when her brother Yu and his friend Takeshi Sugihara are killed by bullies, led by Sho Kimura.
 As Ami tracks down Sho, she discovers that the bullies are associated with a ninja-yakuza family.
 She goes after the clan for revenge, but they brutally overpower her, cutting off her left arm.
 Ami escapes and seeks shelter with Takeshi's parents, Suguru and Miki Sugihara, two kindly mechanics who fit her with a multi-barrelled machine gun prosthetic.
 Ami and Miki (who uses a chainsaw) pursue the clan, massacring them one by one.
 Their victims' families, meanwhile, band together to get revenge.

 Eventually, they reach the Yakuza's hiding place.
 As the fight continues, Miki loses her right foot and eventually dies.
 Ami loses her machine gun during her fight with Sho's father Ryūgi Kimura, but gets Miki's chainsaw.
 Finding Sho with hostages to keep Ami at bay, his mother Violet Kimura manages to disarm Ami while attempting to kill her with her drill bra.
 Noticing one of the hostages wet himself, Ami takes advantage and trips Violet onto the urine, electrocuting her.
 She then beheads Sho and Violet.
 Feeling she has nothing left to live for, she attempts to commit suicide.
 At that moment, Ami hears noise behind her and turns, sword at the ready.